emscripten-core/emscripten/site/source/docs/getting_started/FAQ.rst

 (You may need this answer if you see an error saying something like ``you need to wait for the runtime to be ready (e.g. wait for main() to be called)``, which is a check enabled in ``ASSERTIONS`` builds.)

-Calling a compiled function before a page has fully loaded can result in an error, if the function relies on files that may not be present (for example the :ref:`.mem <emcc-memory-init-file>` file and :ref:`preloaded <emcc-preload-file>` files are loaded asynchronously).
+Calling a compiled function before a page has fully loaded can result in an error, if the function relies on files that may not be present (for example the :ref:`.mem <emcc-memory-init-file>` file and :ref:`preloaded <emcc-preload-file>` files are loaded asynchronously, and therefore if you just place some JS that calls compiled code in a ``--post-js``, that code will be called synchronously at the end of the combined JS file, potentially before the asynchronous event happens, which is bad).

 The easiest way to find out when loading is complete is to add a ``main()`` function, and within it call a JavaScript function to notify your code that loading is complete.